fsprojects/TickSpec/README.md

 # Contributing

 Contributions are welcome, particularly examples and documentation.
-If you have an issues or suggestions please report on the Issues list or Discussions.
-If you'd like to contribute to the code base please get in touch via e-mail (phill at trelford dot com) or on [Twitter](http://twitter.com/ptrelford).
+If you have an issue or suggestion please add an Issue.
+If you'd like to chat about TickSpec please feel free to ping me on [Twitter](http://twitter.com/ptrelford).

 TickSpec builds [continuously](http://teamcity.codebetter.com/project.html?projectId=project410) with [TeamCity](http://www.jetbrains.com/teamcity/) on [CodeBetter's CI Server](http://codebetter.com/kylebaley/2010/02/11/codebetter-ci-server-update-or-how-to-plead-your-case/).